SORNet: Spatial Object-Centric Representations for Sequential Manipulation

-In this work, we take an important step towards a manipulation framework that generalizes zero-shot to novel tasks with unseen objects.
-Specifically, we propose a neural network that extracts object-centric embeddings directly from raw RGB images, which we call \textbf{SORNet}, or \textbf{S}patial \textbf{O}bject-Centric \textbf{R}epresentation \textbf{Net}work.
-The design of SORNet allows it to generalize to novel objects and tasks without retraining or finetuning.
-Trained from large amounts of simulated robotic manipulation data, the object-centric embeddings produced by \textbf{SORNet} can be used to inform a task and motion planner with implicit object state information relevant to goal-directed sequential manipulation tasks, e.g. logical preconditions for primitive skills or continuous 3D directions between the entities in the scene.
+In this work, we take an important step towards an object-centric representation learning framework has explicit notion of objects but implicit, learnable embeddings that generalize to novel objects, can be optimized for downstream tasks, and support object-level reasoning for a variety of goal-conditioned tasks.
+Specifically, we propose a neural network backbone called \textbf{SORNet} (\textbf{S}patial \textbf{O}bject-Centric \textbf{R}epresentation \textbf{Net}work).
+SORNet extracts object embeddings from raw RGB observations conditioned on a set of object queries, which we call canonical object views.
+The design of SORNet, shown in Fig.~\ref{fig:cover}, allows it to generalize to scenes with novel objects without any change in its parameters.
+The object-centric embeddings produced by SORNet can be combined with readout networks to inform a task and motion planner with important spatial relations needed to figure out a plan for goal-directed sequential manipulation tasks, such as logical preconditions for primitive skills or continuous 3D directions between object centers.

-To summarize, our contribution are: (1) a method for extracting object-centric embeddings from RGB images that generalizes zero-shot to different number and type of objects; (2) a framework for learning object embeddings that capture continuous spatial relationships with only logical supervision; (3) a dataset containing sequences of RGB observations labeled with spatial predicates during various tabletop rearrangement manipulation tasks.
+To summarize, our contribution are: (1) a method for extracting object-centric embeddings from RGB images that generalizes zero-shot to different number and type of objects; (2) a framework for learning object embeddings that capture both logical and continuous spatial relations; (3) a dataset containing RGBD sequences of various tabletop rearrangement manipulation tasks labeled with spatial predicates.

-We empirically evaluate the object-centric embeddings produced by \textbf{SORNet} on three different downstream tasks: 1) classification of logical predicates for action preconditions; 2) visual question and answering for spatial relationships; 3) prediction of relative 3D direction between entities in manipulation scenes.
-In all three tasks, the models are tested on held-out objects that did not appear in training data.
-In all tasks, \textbf{SORNet} obtains significant improvements over the baseline methods.
-Finally, we evaluated SORNet with real-world robot experiments to showcase the transfer of the learned object-centric embeddings to real-world observations.
+We empirically evaluate SORNet on classification of logical predicates and regression of relative 3D direction between entities in manipulation scenes, and show the advantage of SORNet's object-centric representation over the scene-level representation produced by state-of-the-art pretraining methods on these spatial reasoning tasks.
+In addition, we test SORNet on held-out objects that did not appear in training data and demonstrate that SORNet generalizes to common household objects from novel categories in an \textit{zero-shot} fashion.
+For additional results and visualizations, please visit the project website at \url{https://sites.google.com/view/sornet-extended} .